Can Arat

-Can Arat (Ճան Առատ, born 21 January 1984) is a Turkish footballer.
-He plays as a center back.
+Can Arat (Ճան Առատ, born 21 January 1984) is a former Turkish international footballer.
+He is 1.90 m and played as a center back.

 Club career

-Arat played 74 times for the Fenerbahçe PAF team, scoring two goals.
-He became a regular in the squad following Fábio Luciano's injury at the start of the 2006–07 season, but lost to new transfers Diego Lugano and Edu Dracena four weeks later.
+Arat played 74 times for the Fenerbahçe Academy team, scoring two goals.
+He became a regular in the squad, following Brazilian defender Fábio Luciano's injury at the start of the 2006–07 season, but lost his place to new transfers Uruguayan international Diego Lugano and Brazilian international Edu Dracena four weeks later.

 Arat joined İstanbul Büyükşehir Belediyespor in 2009.
+He played six season for them.

 International career

+From 2001 to 2006, Arat played for Turkey in U17, U19 and U21 youth teams.

-Arat has been called up to the Turkey national football team for the Euro 2008 qualifying group matches.
+He has been called up to the Turkey national football team for the Euro 2008 qualifying group matches.
 He made his international debut for senior team on 12 April 2006 against Azerbaijan national football team.

 He also played 5 matches for national Olympic team in 2005 Mediterranean Games and won the silver medal.

+Personal life

+His family are Armenian and member of Armenian Apostolic Church.